AndrewBanks10/simpler-redux/README.md

 #### _stateAccessors_
 **Description**
-`stateAccessors(store, reducerKey[, initialState])` - Returns a `setState` and `getState` in an object that provides easier state management without having to provide a store or reducerKey.
+`stateAccessors(store, reducerKey[, initialState])` - Returns a `setState`, `getState` and `reducerState` in an object that provides easier state management without having to provide a store or reducerKey.
 If you pass in initialState then it will also return reducerState which is a proxy to the reducerKey state.
 For getting state, reducerState.key is equivalent to getState().key.
 For setting state, reducerState.key = 1 is equivalent to setState({key: 1}).
 It is really just syntactic sugar for the getState and setState functions.
 The funciton stateAccessors should only be called as below in the storeIsDefinedCallback described above.
 Make sure to supply storeIsDefinedCallback to connectLifeCycleComponentWithStore or connectWithStore.
 ```javascript
 let setState, getState, reducerState
 export const storeIsDefinedCallback = (store, stateAccessors) =>